ZILtoid1991/pixelperfectengine/docs/design/fm_synth.md

     |  --------------- |[ADSREnvGen]
     |------------------|
 ```
-## local variables
+## operator controllers

-* `wavetable`: the selected wavetable.
-Each wavetable is 1024 long, and can have values between 0 and 4095.
-There are 128 wavetables, although many may be all zeroes or duplicates.
-Wavetables are not preserved during preset dumps, instead it's kept in a `*.wav` file, which the user must preserve alongside with the preset dump file.
-* `waveform`: ubyte, between 0 and 127.
-Selects the waveform for the given operator.
-Controlled by cc70 on O0, and cc75 on O1.
+Note: unregistered parameter bank 0 is belonging to operator 0 and bank 1 is belonging to operator 1.
+Single-byte only parameters only use the top 7 bits of 32 bit control change commands of MIDI2.0.

+* `waveform`: Selects a waveform from the 128, externally loaded ones.
+The wavetable itself is a 16 bit table, with 1024 long waveforms.
+Controlled by either unregistered parameter 6 (single-byte only), or cc70(0)/cc75(1).
-* `atk`: ubyte, between 0 and 127.
-Selects a predefined attack time, and it'll be applied to the envelop generator.
-Controlled by cc73 on O0, and cc78 on O1.
+* `atk`: Selects a predefined attack time, and it'll be applied to the envelop generator.
+Controlled by either unregistered parameter 1 (single-byte only), or cc73(0)/cc78.
-* `dec`: ubyte, between 0 and 127.
-Selects a predefined decay time (attack time * 3), and it'll be applied to the envelop generator.
-Controlled by cc74 on O0, and cc79 on O1.
+* `dec`: Selects a predefined decay time, and it'll be applied to the envelop generator.
+Controlled by either unregistered parameter 2 (single-byte only), or cc74(0)/cc79.
-* `rel`: ubyte, between 0 and 127.
-Selects a predefined release time (attack time * 3), and it'll be applied to the envelop generator.
-Controlled by cc74 on O0, and cc79 on O1.
+* `rel`: Selects a predefined release time, and it'll be applied to the envelop generator.
+Controlled by either unregistered parameter 5 (single-byte only), or cc72(0)/cc77.
-* `sus`: uint.
-Sets the sustain level.
-Controlled by cc16 on O0, and cc24 on O1. [m2]
+* `sus`: Sets the sustain level.
+Controlled by either unregistered parameter 3, or cc16(0)/cc24(1).
-* `susC`: int.
-Controls how the envelop will behave during the sustain phase, with the lowest value enabling the percussive mode of the envelope generator.
-Controlled by cc81 on O0, and cc83 on O1.
+* `susC`: Controls how the envelop will behave during the sustain phase.
+0 means the envelop is percussive, the moment the envelop reaches the sustain level it switches to release phase.
+1-63 will choose a descending curve, 64 sets the sustain constant 65-127 will choose an ascending curve.
+Controlled by either unregistered parameter 4 (single-byte only), or by cc81(0)/cc83(1)
-* `outLevel`: double.
-Sets the output level of the operator.
-Converted internally to a logarithmic scale.
-Controlled by cc17 on O0, and cc25 on O1. [m2]
+* `outLevel`: Controls the output level of the operator.
+Controlled by either unregistered parameter 0, or cc17(0)/cc25(1)
-* `fbAmount`: ubyte, between 0 and 255.
-Sets the feedback amount of the operator.
-Converted internally to a logarithmic scale.
-Controlled by cc71 on O0, and cc76 on O1. [m2]
+* `fbAmount`: Controls how much feedback the operator has.
+Controlled by either unregistered parameter 7, or cc71(0)/cc76(1)
 * `opCtrl`: ubyte.
 If bit 0 is set, feedback will be taken directly from the output of the oscillator, otherwise the envelop generator affected level will be used.
 If bit 1 is set, then the amplitude LFO will modify the output level of the operator.
 Bit 2 enables the velocity control of the output level, bit 3 is for the feedback level.
 Controlled by cc80 on O0, and cc82 on O1.
-* `shpA`: double, between 0.3 and 3.0.
-Controls the shape of the envelope during the attack curve.
-Controlled by cc18 on O0, and cc 26 on O1. [m2]
+* `shpA`: Controls the shape of the envolop during the attack phase.
+50% creates a mostly linear output.
+Controlled by either unregistered parameter 10, or cc18(0)/cc26(1).
-* `shpB`: double, between 0.3 and 3.0. controls the shape of the envelope outside of the attack curve.
-Controlled by cc19 on O0, and cc27 on O1. [m2]
+* `shpR`: Controls the shape of the envolop outside the attack phase.
+50% creates a mostly linear output.
+Controlled by either unregistered parameter 10, or cc19(0)/cc27(1).
-* `tune`: uint.
-The most significant 7 bit set the amount of seminotes (+103 ; -24), the rest sets the amount of seminote upwards.
-On MIDI 1.0, cc20 tunes the operator coarsely, cc21 within a seminote, for O0.
-For O1, cc28 and cc29 do the same.
-In MIDI 2.0 mode, a single corase tune cc can more precisely tune the oscillators. [m2]

-Legend:

-* [m2]: Has extended precision with MIDI 2.0
+* `tuneCor`: Sets the coarse tuning of the oscillator.
+The most significant 7 bits are on a whoe note basis, with the range of -24 to +103 semitones.
+The remaining bits tune up or down by a whole semitone.
+Controlled by unregistered parameter 8, or cc20(0)/cc28(1).
+Note on MIDI2.0: Control change here have enough precision to take care of fine tuning too.
+* `tuneFine`: Sets the fine tuning of the oscillator.
+Controlled by unregistered parameter 9, or cc21(0)/cc29(1).
+* `opCtrl`: Operator control flags.
+Controlled by unregistered parameter 15.
+See "Operator control flags" for further info.

 Note: cc0 through cc31 are 14 bit controllers if a second control change offsetted by 32 (cc32-63) is sent.

+## Operator control flags

+Notation: [bit index in parameter settings]{bit index in the operator itself}

+* `FBMode`: Toggles the source of the feedback.
+L: After envelop generator, H: before envelop generator.[0]{7}
+* `FBNeg`: Inverts the feedback if set.
+[1]{8}
+* `ALFOAssign`: Assigns amplitude LFO to the operator output level control.
+[2]{9}
+* `VelOLAssign`: Assigns the velocity control parameter to the operator output level control.
+[3]{10}
+* `VelFBAssign`: Assigns the velocity control parameter to the feedback level control.
+[4]{11}
+* `VelAtkAssign`: Assigns the velocity control parameter to the attack time control.
+[5]{12}
+* `VelSusAssign`: Assigns the velocity control parameter to the sustain level control.
+[6]{13}
+* `VelAtkShp`: Assigns the velocity control parameter to the attack shape control.
+[7]{14}
+* `VelRelShp`: Assigns the velocity control parameter to the release shape control.
+[8]{15}
+* `VelAtkShp`: Assigns the velocity control parameter to the attack shape control.
+[9]{16}
+* `MWOLAssign`: Assigns the modulation wheel control parameter to the operator output level control.
+[10]{17}
+* `MWFBAssign`: Assigns the modulation wheel control parameter to the feedback control.
+[11]{18}
+* `EEGFBAssign`: Assigns the extra envelope to the feedback control.
+[12]{19}
+* `EGRelAdaptive`: Sets the release rate to be adaptive, and the time to be constant, when uning non-constant sustain levels.
+[13]{20}

 ## functions